haja-k/data-api-manager/README.md

 # API Manager  ☄️
 api manager that becomes the medium for frontend to communicate with machine learning (ML) API
 - acts as the database connector, for its ML counterparts to store or retrieve useful data
-- some parts are hidden due to signed NDA.
+- some parts are hidden due to privacy

 ## Pre-Requisites